LIVESTREAMING: Ministry of Information briefing on coronavirus

 Source: www.ghanaweb.com

-The Ministry of Information is today, January 28, 2021, organising a press briefing on the coronavirus pandemic.
+The Ministry of Information is today February 02, 2021, is addressing the press on its regular coronavirus updates.

-Led by Mr. Kojo Oppong Nkrumah, the ministry intends to provide clarifications on some concerns that have arisen from the re-opening of schools in the midst of the pandemic.
+Moderated by Mr. Kojo Oppong Nkrumah, the ministry intends to provide clarifications on some concerns that have arisen from the reinforcement of some coronavirus restrictions by President Nana Addo Danquah Akufo-Addo during his 23rd address to the nation.

-The Ministry will also seek to inform Ghanaians about government’s plans to help curb the severe spread of the virus in the country in recent times.
+President Akufo-Addo has placed an indefinite ban on weddings, concerts, and parties as part of measures the government is taking to curb the spread of the novel coronavirus.

+This is as a result of the fact that the outbreak of the coronavirus in Ghana is getting dire as the daily infection has moved from 200 to 700 cases.

 The country’s numbers have risen drastically in the past few days, a situation which has sparked some level of public outcry and distress.